 You may want to use the following template of an Action Plan for each goal your agency sets for itself.
 The template is followed by an example of an Action Plan created for an agency whose owner wants to decrease account receivables.

 An Action Plan Template

 Goals:

 1

-2
+2.

-Respor nsible Person(s):
+Respor sible Person(s):

 Action Steps Responsible Person/Group Beginning Date Ending Date

 1.

 2.

 3.

 4.

 5.

 Require ed Resources:

+Approv ed by: -

 An Action Plan Example